evhub/coco-cs/FAQ.md

 ### Kdo vytvořil Coconut?

 [Evan Hubinger](https://github.com/evhub) is an undergraduate student studying mathematics and computer science at [Harvey Mudd College](https://www.hmc.edu/).
-You can find his resume online at <http://evhub.github.io/resume.pdf>.
+He can be reached by asking a question on [Coconut's Gitter chat room](https://gitter.im/evhub/coconut), through email at <evanjhub@gmail.com>, or on [LinkedIn](https://www.linkedin.com/in/ehubinger).